 Poland

 Poland is a semi-presidential republic with its bicameral legislature comprising the Sejm and the Senate.
 Considered a middle power, it is a developed market and high-income economy that is the sixth largest in the EU by nominal GDP and the fifth largest by PPP-adjusted GDP.
 Poland enjoys a very high standard of living, safety, and economic freedom, as well as free university education and universal health care.
-The country has 17 UNESCO World Heritage Sites, 15 of which are cultural.
+It has 17 UNESCO World Heritage Sites, 15 of which are cultural.
 Poland is a founding member state of the United Nations and a member of the Council of Europe, World Trade Organisation, OECD, NATO, and the European Union (including the Schengen Area).
 Provided by Wikipedia

 1